wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/radio-programming.rst

 Use the Start menu or desktop shortcut to launch the program.

-.. note:: If you need to locate the program, it is installed to ``C:\Program Files\FRC Radio Configuration Utility``.
-For 32-bit machines the path is ``C:\Program Files (x86)\FRC Radio Configuration Utility``
+.. note:: If you need to locate the program, it is installed to ``C:\Program Files (x86)\FRC Radio Configuration Utility``.
+For 32-bit machines the path is ``C:\Program Files\FRC Radio Configuration Utility``

 Allow the program to make changes, if prompted
 ----------------------------------------------

 .. image:: images/radio-programming/allow-changes.png

-If the your computer is running Windows Vista or Windows 7, a prompt may appear about allowing the configuration utility to make changes to the computer.
+If your computer is running Windows or Windows 7, a prompt may appear about allowing the configuration utility to make changes to the computer.
 Click :guilabel:`Yes` if the prompt appears.

 Select the network interface
 ----------------------------